Life expectancy & Lifestyle

 Genetic effects & ageing cells

 Medical advances, immunisation and improved daily diets, hygiene and social conditions allow people in more prosperous societies to have longer lives.
 They also enable us to live to an age where we may experience the effects of negative mutations in our genome.
 Some genetic mutations can have a positive effect in youth but a negative effect as we age.
 The process by which our genes switch on and off, for example to create an immune response, also becomes less effective in older age, inhibiting production of the necessary proteins.
 This change may result from cumulative damage to our DNA, which in turn affects many cellular activities that are vital for smooth bodily function.
 The result is senescence, a decline in the ability of cells to clear debris and carry out other essential tasks.
+The ageing process is also influenced by the shortening of telomeres, which are protective sections of DNA capping the ends of our chromosomes.
+Each time a cell divides, a part of the repeating sequence in a telomere is lost.
+When the telomeres become too short to work effectively, a cell will die or stop dividing.

 Biological age & reversal

-Many of the latest studies are focused on ways of slowing down and reversing the ageing process.
-Promising future applications include: reprogramming the ageing cells, using adult stem cells that are able to develop into another type of cell (pluripotency); reactivating the splicing factors in inactive cells, so that they rejuvenate and continue to divide like young cells; using courier viruses to smooth cell nuclei that wrinkle and stop DNA working properly; and replacing blood plasma with donated blood products.
+In terms of medication, the drug rapamycin is one of the most promising as an anti-ageing medicine and some drugs prescribed for specific conditions such as diabetes and obesity also appear to have wider anti-ageing effects.
+In addition, research teams are developing new-generation drugs that are able to find and destroy senescent cells, which will result in new senolytic treatments.
+Potential future applications include: reprogramming ageing cells, using adult stem cells that have pluripotency – the capacity to develop into another type of cell; reactivating the splicing factors in inactive cells, so they can rejuvenate and continue to divide like young cells; using courier viruses to smooth cell nuclei that wrinkle and stop DNA working properly; and replacing blood plasma with donated blood products.

 Neuroscientists are adapting their view of how the brain operates throughout life.
-Advances in neuroimaging and results from large studies show that some cognitive abilities may actually improve in middle and older age.
+Advances in neuroimaging and results from large studies show that some cognitive abilities may improve in middle and older age.
 They include: ability to distil the big picture; heightened emotion perception; ability to ‘read’ other people; adaptable brain networks; tendency to accentuate the positive; and ability to select positive goals, using knowledge, expertise and emotional intelligence.
+These findings accord with the logical theory that crystallised intelligence, which is reliant on known facts and experiences, increases with age.
+Fluid intelligence, by contrast, revolves around the ability to think fast and abstractly and to solve problems without specific learning or prior experience.
+This fluid intelligence is more evident in the brain activity of young people.